GSA/digitalgov.gov/README.md

-# DigitalGov Resources
+# DigitalGov Resource Pages

+_Made with love, learning and all the hope in the world._

-This is a [Jekyll theme](https://jekyllrb.com/docs/themes/) for the DigitalGov Resources.
+This is a [Jekyll theme](https://jekyllrb.com/docs/themes/) for the DigitalGov Resource Pages.

+_The rest of the docs still need to be edited_
+---

 ## Table of contents
 1. [Installation](#installation)